jort-dev/advertisement-uploader/README.md

 * Remaining lines: description

 ## Running
-Activate the virtual environment you created (see the _Installing_ instructions below)
+* Activate the virtual environment you created, see the _Installing_ instructions below
-Run the program with `python uploader.py`.
+* Run the program with `python uploader.py`
-The program asks for one or more folders which have the structure as defined above.
+* The program asks for one or more folders which have the structure as defined above
-Then it will then enter the details on the advertisement site.
+* The program enters the details on the advertisement site
-After entering, you review/edit the details and **press upload yourself**.
+* You review/edit the details and **press upload yourself**
-The program will then continue to the next.
+* The program will then continue to the next

 ## Installing
 Have the latest [Chrome browser](https://www.google.com/chrome/) installed.